intarchboard/wiki-liaison-coordinator/liaison-coordinator-job-description.md

   should be provided to the IAB and published in the IAB minutes (if they contain actual news).
 * Overseeing the status of all liaison statements; e.g., checking that statements that need a reply get a reply.
+See also https://datatracker.ietf.org/liaison/
 * Finding experts from within the IETF when needed to handle a liaison statement.
 These experts will usually be working group chairs and area directors when the statement is related to an active working